 Whatever you choose for your delivery pipeline, applying GitOps best practises with Git (or any version control) should be as an integral component of your process.
 Doing so will make the transition to continuous delivery easier.
 This is true not only from a technical point of view but also from a cultural perspective.

 “GitOps is game-changing for the industry.
 It is a replicable, automated, immutable construct where your change management, everything happens in Git.” — Nicolas Chaillan, Chief Software Officer of the U.S. Air Force

 Git enables infrastructure as code (IAC) tools

-Kubernetes is just one example of many modern cloud native tools that are “declarative” and that can be treated as code.
-Declarative means that configuration is guaranteed by a set of facts instead of by a set of instructions, for example, “there are ten redis servers”, rather than “start ten redis servers, and tell me if it worked or not”.
+Kubernetes is just one example of many modern cloud-native tools that are “declarative” and that can be treated as code.
+Declarative means that configuration is guaranteed by a set of facts instead of by a set of instructions, for example, “there are ten Redis servers”, rather than “start ten Redis servers, and tell me if it worked or not”.

 With declarative tools, your entire set of configuration files can be version controlled in Git.
-By using Git as the source of truth your apps more easily deployed and rolled back to and from Kubernetes.
+By using Git as the source of truth, your apps are more easily deployed and rolled back to and from Kubernetes.
 And even more importantly, when disaster strikes, your cluster’s infrastructure can be dependably and quickly reproduced all from Git.

 IAC tools vs. GitOps